Thoughts LLC vs LP

 Wow… so glad I asked… if we create an LLC to hold the mineral rights and tax file as S-Corp, will the LLC pay the taxes or the individuals who own the LLC?

 LLCs, LPs and S-Corps can complicate ownership.
 The Corporate Transparency Act with its reporting requirements is working its way through the courts.
 Many opt for a trust as a means to avoid probate.
-At some point most LLCs, partnerships, etc fail or become impractical in successive generations.
-They often end up with one descendent running the business.
+At some point most LLCs, partnerships, etc., fail or become impractical in successive generations.
+They often end up with one descendant running the business.
 This can lead to misunderstandings or worse.

 This post is not legal, tax or investment advice.
 Reading or responding to this post does not create an attorney/client relationship.

-An S-corp must file keep same records as a partnership and file a tax return.
-The shareholders receive K-1’s and pay the income taxes.
-If you each set up single member LLC, then the taxes are reported on your individual tax federal and state tax returns as you do now.
+An S-corp must keep the same records as a partnership and file a tax return.
+The shareholders receive K-1s and pay the income taxes.
+If you each set up single-member LLCs, then the taxes are reported on your individual federal and state tax returns as you do now.
 Once there are multiple members, then entity returns (federal and state) are required.
-You also have to determine what state the entity is registered in as you must file an annual report at state level for each partnership or LLC.
-You really need to consult your CPA to understand the tax requirements and returns of all these entities.
-And your lawyer to understand the annual paperwork and management requirements.
+You also have to determine what state the entity is registered in as you must file an annual report at the state level for each partnership or LLC.
+You really need to consult your CPA to understand the tax requirements and returns of all these entities, and your lawyer to understand the annual paperwork and management requirements.

-If you create an entity combining both of your assets, the new entity will then have to pay each of you, so now youre adding a 3rd party into the mix for your accountants aka more work.
-You could create a life estate with your son as the remaindermen or a Trust for the future, but at the end of the day, if you and your son want to continue to get paid on the monthly royalties, theres no way of getting around an accountant running numbers for both of you
+If you create an entity combining both of your assets, the new entity will then have to pay each of you, so now you’re adding a third party into the mix for your accountants, aka more work.
+You could create a life estate with your son as the remainderman or a trust for the future, but at the end of the day, if you and your son want to continue to get paid on the monthly royalties, there’s no way of getting around an accountant running numbers for both of you.

 Great thought @Richard_Winblad.
 We have chosen a living trust for our estate management.
 A separate EIN may be a consideration dependent on the grantors.
 Part of our goal was to simplify tax preparation in addition to a simpler succession.